 Think of Trello’s power-ups as power-ups in games.
 Take, for example, Mario or Contra.
 In Mario, power-ups made the character bigger and gave him the ability to throw fireballs.
-In Contra, the different power-ups gave you different types of guns (my favourite was Shotgun, comment your favourite below).
+In Contra, the different power-ups gave you different types of guns (my favorite was Shotgun, comment your favorite below).
 Similarly, in Trello power-ups give you different abilities which otherwise the basic Trello app doesn’t have.
 If you co-relate this to what I wrote above, you must have understood where I am going with this.
 Trello gives you the ability to use as many features as you want as power-ups.
 However, if you don’t want to use those features, just don’t enable the power-ups and you got your simple and basic Trello application.
 That being said, let’s see the best Trello power-ups you can use once you are up to it:

 How to Enable Trello Power-up

 It’s pretty easy to enable power-ups in Trello.
 When you are inside a Trello board, just click on Show Menu -> Power-ups and then scroll down to find your power-up and enable it.
 All the power-ups are categorized into different categories so you shouldn’t find it difficult to find them.
 There’s even a search bar at the top which can help you search for the power-up that you are looking for.
 Lastly, I have linked all the power-ups that I mentioned in this article so you can just click on them and add them to your collection.
 Do remember that the free Trello account only allows you to use one power-up per board, so keep that in mind.

 10 Trello Power-ups to Make You More Productive